MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site-plan-and-maintain.md

 # Plan, build, and maintain a home site for your organization

-A SharePoint home site provide a personalized landing experience that reflects the organization’s brand, voice, and priorities.
+A SharePoint home site provides a customized landing experience that reflects the organization’s brand, voice, and priorities.
 A home site also serves as the gateway to other portals in your organization’s intranet.
 Your organization needs a home site not only to provide the best intranet experience for viewers but to also take advantage of features like SharePoint global navigation and the many ways to integrate your intranet with Microsoft Teams by using [Viva Connections](https://www.microsoft.com/microsoft-viva/?ef_id=5acddca3e3be1730e131bc646cab7344:G:s&OCID=AID2101053_SEM_5acddca3e3be1730e131bc646cab7344:G:s&msclkid=5acddca3e3be1730e131bc646cab7344).
 <br>
 <br>
 If you’ve already created your home site and are ready to set it now, learn how to [transform your communication site into a home site](/sharepoint/home-site#:~:text=Set%20a%20site%20as%20your%20home%20site%201,365.%20...%203%20Run%20Set-SPOHomeSite%20-HomeSiteUrl%20%3CsiteUrl%3E.%20).

-> [!NOTE]
-> Today, home sites can only be created using [SharePoint PowerShell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps).
-Admin credentials are required to use SharePoint PowerShell.

 **Use a SharePoint home site to:**